-- 13.1 The arbitrator will deliver a determination within a reasonable time after the conclusion of the proceedings or the relevant part of the proceedings. - 13.2 Any determination will be in writing, will state the seat of the arbitration, will be dated and signed by the arbitrator, and, unless it merely records a full agreement the parties have reached during the course of the proceedings, will contain sufficient reasons to show why the arbitrator has reached the decisions it contains. - 13.3 Once a determination has been made, it will be final and binding on the parties, subject only to the following: - (a) any challenge to the determination by any available arbitral process of appeal or review or in accordance with the provisions of Part 1 of the Act; - (b) insofar as the subject matter of the determination requires it to be embodied in a court order (see Art.13.4), any changes which the court making that order may require; - (c) any subsequent determination superseding the determination; or any changes to the determination or subsequent order superseding the determination which the Family Court considers ought to be made in the exercise of its statutory and/or inherent jurisdiction whether under the Children Act 1989 or otherwise. - 13.4 If and so far as the subject matter of the determination makes it necessary, the parties will apply to an appropriate court for an order in the same or similar terms as the determination or the relevant part of the determination or to assist or enable its implementation and will take all reasonably necessary steps to see that such an order is made.
-In this context, 'an appropriate court' means the Family Court or such other court in England and Wales which has jurisdiction to make a substantive order in the same or similar terms as the determination.
+- 13.1 The arbitrator will deliver a determination within a reasonable time after the conclusion of the proceedings or the relevant part of the proceedings. - Any determination will be in writing, will state the seat of the arbitration, will be dated and signed by the arbitrator, and will contain sufficient reasons to show why the arbitrator has reached the decisions it contains. - Once a determination has been made, it will be final and binding on the parties, subject only to the following: - (a) any challenge to the determination by any available arbitral process of appeal or review or in accordance with the provisions of Part 1 of the Act;

-- 13.5 Where the terms of the determination require any party to give an undertaking, the determination shall not take effect unless and until a suitable form of undertaking has been lodged with and accepted by an appropriate court. - 13.6 The arbitrator may refuse to deliver the determination to the parties except upon full payment of his or her fees or expenses.
+- (b) insofar as the subject matter of the determination requires it to be embodied in a court order (see Art.13.4), any changes which the court making that order may require; - (c) any subsequent determination superseding the determination; or any changes to the determination or subsequent order superseding the determination which the Family Court considers ought to be made in the exercise of its statutory and/or inherent jurisdiction whether under the Children Act 1989 or otherwise. - 13.4 If and so far as the subject matter of the determination makes it necessary, the parties will apply to an appropriate court for an order in the same or similar terms as the determination or the relevant part of the determination or to assist or enable its implementation and will take all reasonably necessary steps to see that such an order is made.
+In this context, 'an appropriate court' means the Family Court or such other court in England and Wales which has jurisdiction to make a substantive order in the same or similar terms as the determination. - Where the terms of the determination require any party to give an undertaking, the determination shall not take effect unless and until a suitable form of undertaking has been lodged with and accepted by an appropriate court. - The arbitrator may refuse to deliver the determination to the parties except upon full payment of his or her fees or expenses.
 Subject to this entitlement, the arbitrator will send a copy of the determination to each party or their legal representatives.